navigation

 Examples

-Output of the the example script as shown by the Ethereal mail catching service:
+Output from the example script viewed through the Ethereal mail catching service:

 Source

-Nodemailer is created by Andris Reinman.
-The Nodemailer logo was designed by Sven Kristjansen.
+Nodemailer was created by Andris Reinman, and the Nodemailer logo was designed by Sven Kristjansen.